-The Hiroshima Peace Institute (HPI) will hold its fifth Public Lecture Series in English.
-In this program our lecturers will present a series of talks in English, focusing on intriguing topics in their fields of expertise.
-All lectures are free and open to the public.
+The Hiroshima Peace Institute (HPI) held its fifth Public Lecture Series in English.
+In this program our lecturers presented a series of talks in English, focusing on intriguing topics in their fields of expertise.
+All lectures were free and open to the public.

 Date & Time: January 17, 2020, from 6 p.m. to 8 p.m.

 Topic: “American Victims of Radiation Exposures”

 Lecturer: Robert Jacobs, Professor, Hiroshima Peace Institute, Hiroshima City University